-Spring is a very popular and often ideal time to put your house on the Real Estate market.
-How well you prepare your home can make a huge difference in how quickly and how profitably it will sell.
+Spring is a very popular, and often ideal time to put your house on the Real Estate market.
+How well you prepare your home can make an enormous difference in how quickly and how profitable it will sell.

 Many homeowners are often unaware that their "treasures" are cluttering up the house, making it harder for the potential buyer to envision the home as their own.
-A room’s decor that might be considered quaint or chic by one person may be old-fashioned or even off-putting to someone else.
-When a prospective buyer enters a home for the very first time it needs to be inviting, free of clutter, and have an open flow.
-So, clean, simple lines are always a good rule of thumb.
+A room’s decor that might be quaint or chic by one person may be old-fashioned or even off-putting to someone else.
+When a prospective buyer enters a home for the very first time, it needs to be inviting, free of clutter, and have an open flow.
+So, clean lines are always a good rule of thumb.

 How can you prepare your home?

 For a more objective opinion, consider asking a friend, a realtor, or a home stager to walk through your home with you, envisioning each space from a buyer’s point of view.
 Armed with a notebook, room by room, list what needs to be done to get the space ready (i.e. de-cluttering, painting, cleaning, etc).

 Try to disassociate yourself from your home.
 Pretend that you are no longer living there and remove personal items, like family pictures, diplomas, etc.